mehmetozanguven/MyNotesAboutCleanCode/CleanCode.md

 - Returning `null` from methods is bad, but passing `null` into methods is worse.
 - Unless we are working with an API which expects us to pass null, we should avoid passing `null` in our code whenever possible.

+## Boundaries

+- We seldom conrol all the software in our system.
+Sometimes we buy third-party packages or use open source.
+- Other times we depend on teams in our own company to produce components or subsystems.
+- See the practices and techniques to keep the boundaries of our software clean
+- For example, when you use `Map` interface which is a boundary interface, because it can be any type, do not use it as an argument for other modules and avoid to return it from a function

+### Learning Tests

+- Learning the 3rd party is hard and integrating that party to the our code is hard too.
+- Instead of experimenting and trying out the new stuff in our production code, we could write some tests to explore our understanding of the 3rd party code.
+This is called **learning tests**
+- With learning test, we can stays up to the with new version of 3rd party code.
+If update breaks our test cases, then we can find another  way or we decide to use another framework.
+Therefore we don't need to stay in the older versions.

+## Unity Tests

+### The Three Laws of TDD

+- TDD asks us to write tests first, before we write production code.
+Follow 3 laws:
+- **First Law**: You may not write production code until you have written a failing unit test
+- **Second Law**: You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
+- **Third Law**: You may not write more production code than is sufficient to pass the currently failing test.
+- The tests and the production code are written *together* with the tests jut a few seconds ahead of the production code.
+- **Test code is just as important as production code**.
+It is not a second-class citizen.
+It requires thought, design and care.
+It must be kept as clean as production code.

+### F.I.R.S.T

+- Clean tests follow five other rules
+  - **Fast**: Tests should be fast.
+They should run quickly.
+When tests run slow, we don't want to run them frequently.
+If we don't run them frequently, we don't find problems early enough to fix them easily.
+  - **Independent**: Tests should not depend on each other.
+One test should not setup  the condition for others.
+Otherwise, one failure will cascade the all tests cases to fail.
+  - **Repeatable**: Tests should be repeatable in any environment.
+  - **Self-Validating**: The tests should have a boolean output.
+Either they pass or fail.
+  - **Timely**: The tests need to be written in a timely fashion.
+Unit tests should be written just before the production code that makes them pass

+- In general, tests are more important, because they preserve and enhance the flexibility, maintainability and re usability of the production code.